WORKSHOPS

 PRACTICAL INFORMATION/

-integrating with/ disintegrating into: THE LAND (2002-2006).
+ARCHIVES: integrating with/ disintegrating into: THE LAND intensive workshops

-dance workshops led by Djalma Primordial Science
+led by Djalma Primordial Science

 Statements from workshop participants:

 "I can feel the effects of it in my bones and in my heart and, well, in my courage.
-The fact that the workshop and the dance itself are so physically AND emotionally demanding helped me to put my mind into my body, and manifest both right here, on the surface of the earth.
+The fact that the workshop and the dance itself are so physically and emotionally demanding helped me to put my mind into my body, and manifest both right here, on the surface of the earth.
 I think the work you're doing is very important, that I am honored to have participated in it."
 Benjamin Walsh, filmmaker

 "This has been the closest I have felt to nature ever--nature, my own nature.
 Smashing my face in the soil, walking through prickly trees, searing the earth with the soles of my feet.
 Feeling my body’s presence I can begin to understand that I am from the Earth.
 In this way death can be thought of as a journey home."